marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

 Code first convention will take care of the most common relationships in your model, but there are some cases where it needs help.

-Changing the name of the key property in the Blog class created a problem with its relationship to Post.
+Changing the name of the key property in the Blog class created a problem with its relationship to Post.?

-When generating the database, code first sees the BlogId property in the Post class and recognizes it, by the convention that it matches a class name plus “Id”, as a foreign key to the Blog class.
+When generating the database, code first sees the BlogId property in the Post class and recognizes it, by the convention that it matches a class name plus ?Id?, as a foreign key to the Blog class.
 But there is no BlogId property in the blog class.
-The solution for this is to create a navigation property in the Post and use the Foreign DataAnnotation to help code first understand how to build the relationship between the two classes —using the Post.BlogId property — as well as how to specify constraints in the database.
+The solution for this is to create a navigation property in the Post and use the Foreign DataAnnotation to help code first understand how to build the relationship between the two classes ?using the Post.BlogId property ? as well as how to specify constraints in the database.

 ```
     public class Post
     {
-            public int Id { get; set; }
+    ??????? public int Id { get; set; }
-            public string Title { get; set; }
+    ??????? public string Title { get; set; }
-            public DateTime DateCreated { get; set; }
+    ??????? public DateTime DateCreated { get; set; }
-            public string Content { get; set; }
+    ??????? public string Content { get; set; }
-            public int BlogId { get; set; }
+    ??????? public int BlogId { get; set; }
+    ???????
 [ForeignKey("BlogId")]
-            public Blog Blog { get; set; }
+    ??????? public Blog Blog { get; set; }
-            public ICollection<Comment> Comments { get; set; }
+    ??????? public ICollection<Comment> Comments { get; set; }
     }
 ```

-The constraint in the database shows a relationship between InternalBlogs.PrimaryTrackingKey and Posts.BlogId.
+The constraint in the database shows a relationship between InternalBlogs.PrimaryTrackingKey and Posts.BlogId.?

 ![jj591583_figure09](../ef6/media/jj591583-figure09.png)